In this section, you will explore the following questions:

 The neural plate undergoes a series of cell movements where it rolls up and forms a tube called the neural tube, as illustrated in Figure 34.25.
 In further development, the neural tube will give rise to the brain and the spinal cord.

 The mesoderm that lies on either side of the vertebrate neural tube will develop into the various connective tissues of the animal body.
 A spatial pattern of gene expression reorganizes the mesoderm into groups of cells called somites with spaces between them.
-The somites, illustrated in Figure 34.26 will further develop into the ribs, lungs, and segmental (spine) muscle.
+The somites illustrated in Figure 34.26 will further develop into the cells that form the vertebrae and ribs, the dermis of the dorsal skin, the skeletal muscles of the back, and the skeletal muscles of the body wall and limbs.
 The mesoderm also forms a structure called the notochord, which is rod-shaped and forms the central axis of the animal body.

 The ability to visualize differentiation will help students understand how the same cells that differentiate into skin cells also differentiate into the cells of the nervous system.
 A video that can help students better understand this process can be found here.